radius-project/radius/README.md

 ## Contributing to Radius

-Point to Contributing.md with some info for receipes and docs repository
+Visit [Contributing](https://docs.radapp.dev/contributing/) for more information on how to contribute to Radius.
+To author Radius Recipes visit [Author Custom Radius Recipes](https://docs.radapp.dev/operations/custom-recipes/).
+To contribute to Radius documentation visit [Radius documentation](https://docs.radapp.dev/contributing/docs/)

 ## Repositories

-Call out this repo as the main repository for Radius, And follow up with per repo description to aid creation of issues in right repo.
+[Radius](https://github.com/project-radius/radius) is the main Radius repository.
+It contains all of Radius code and documentation.
+In addition, we have the below repositories.

 | Repo | Description |
 |:-----|:------------|
-| [Radius](https://github.com/project-radius/radius) | The main repository that you are currently in.
-Contains the Radius code and overview documentation.
 | [Docs](https://github.com/project-radius/docs) | This repository contains the Radius documentation source for Radius.
 | [Samples](https://github.com/project-radius/samples) | This repository contains the source code for quickstarts, reference apps, and tutorials for Radius.
-| [Receipes](https://github.com/project-radius/recipes) | This repo contains commonly used Recipe templates for Radius environments.
+| [Recipes](https://github.com/project-radius/recipes) | This repo contains commonly used Recipe templates for Radius environments.
 | [Website](https://github.com/project-radius/website) | This repository contains the source code for the Radius website.
-| [Bicep](https://github.com/project-radius/bicep) | This repository containes source code for Bicep, which is a DSL for deploying cloud resources types.
+| [Bicep](https://github.com/project-radius/bicep) | This repository contains source code for Bicep, which is a DSL for deploying cloud resources types.
 | [AWS Bicep Types](https://github.com/project-radius/bicep-types-aws) | This repository contains the tooling for Bicep support for AWS resource types.